Back to About

 DNA MOTORING

-A comprehensive 4-class US trademark filing strategy for an established automotive aftermarket manufacturer combating counterfeit parts on online marketplaces.
+A four-class US trademark filing for an established automotive aftermarket manufacturer fighting counterfeit parts on online marketplaces.

 Read case study